narojkumar99/DaggerApplicationTemplate/README.md

 #We can inject
 * SQLlite Database Helper Class
-* Retrofit Api Interface with RxJava Callbacks
+* Retrofit Api Interface with RxJava Callback
 * Retrofit and OKHttp Instances
 * SharedPreferences
 * Gson